Stocks rebound on Wall Street, S&P 500 trades above record

 Stocks marched broadly higher on Wall Street Wednesday, briefly nudging the S&P 500 above its all-time closing high set in February, before the coronavirus pandemic led to a historic market plunge.

 The benchmark index notched a 1.4% gain, its eighth in nine days.
 It ended within 0.2% of its record high from Feb.
-19, when the coronavirus seemed like only a far-away worry for Wall Street.
+19, before the coronavirus prompted the sudden shutdown of much of the economy.

 Big technology stocks led the way higher once again.
 Health care and communication services stocks also had a strong showing.
 The rally followed gains for stocks across Europe and much of Asia, while Treasury yields continued their sharp increase after a report on inflation came in higher than expected for the second straight day.